-- To treat arthritis
+To treat arthritis

 No laboratory or clinical studies have evaluated coral calcium for arthritis.

-- To prevent cancer
+To prevent cancer

 This claim is not backed by research.

-- To treat diabetes
+To treat diabetes

 No scientific evidence supports this use.

-- To alleviate fatigue
+To alleviate fatigue

 This use is not supported by any evidence.

-- To prevent and treat osteoporosis
+To prevent and treat osteoporosis

 For Healthcare Professionals

-Limited studies suggest that calcium of coral origin is better absorbed in the intestine than calcium from other sources, thought due to the natural 2:1 calcium:magnesium ratio that occurs in coral (1)(3).
-Claims of coral calcium’s ability to maintain a proper pH balance in the human body are unsubstantiated.
+Limited studies suggest that calcium of coral origin is better absorbed in the intestine than calcium from other sources, and thought to be due to the 2:1 calcium:magnesium ratio that occurs naturally in coral (3).
+Claims that it can maintain a proper pH balance in the human body are unsubstantiated.